For an accessible version or to translate, visit:

 about strategies on how to better

-manage this
+manage this.

 Anxiety curve

-The graph shows 3 lines:
+The graph shows three lines:

-• Green – expected anxiety with new situations – anxiety starts lower, during the situation it goes higher and over time, it reduces as you know what to expect
+• Green – expected anxiety with new situations – anxiety starts lower, during the situation it goes higher and over time, it reduces as you know what to expect.

 Why preferred foods are important

-It is important to explain that there might be other hunger signals rather
+It is important to explain that there might be other hunger signals rather than a rumbling stomach, i.e. headache, moody, irritable, sleepy, lack of energy, lack of concentration, more sensitive and hyperactivity.

 Energy levels